amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 {:toc}

 ## Why do we need Label Smoothing?
 Let's consider we are faced with a multi-class image classification problem.
-Someone presents to us five images -
+Someone presents to us five images with labels -

 | Image Name | Label    |
 |------------|----------|